tidyverse/tidyverse.org/content/blog/fonts-in-r/index.md

 (An updated version of this blog post will be available at [the systemfonts webpage](https://systemfonts.r-lib.org))

-The purpose of this document is to give you the a thorough overview of fonts as it relates to their use in R. However, for this to be possible, it is first necessary to get an understanding of fonts and how they work in digital publishing in general.
-If you have a thorough understanding of digital typography you may skip to [the next section](#font-handling-in-r).
+The purpose of this document is to give you the a thorough overview of fonts in R. However, for this to be possible, you'll first need a basic understanding of fonts in general.
+If you already have a thorough understanding of digital typography you can skip to [the next section](#font-handling-in-r).

 ## Digital typography

-Many books can be, and have been, written about the subject of typography.
-This is not meant to be an exhaustive deep dive into all areas of this vast subject.
+Many books could be, and have been, written about the subject of typography.
+This blog post is not meant to be an exhaustive deep dive into all areas of this vast subject.
 Rather, it is meant to give you just enough understanding of core concepts and terminology to appreciate how it all plays into using fonts in R.

 ### Typeface or font?

-There is a good chance that you, like 99% of world, use *"font"* as the term describing "the look" of the letters you type.
-You may, perhaps, have heard the term *"typeface"* as well and thought it synonymous.
-This is in fact slightly wrong, and a great deal of typography snobbery has been dealt out on that account.
+There is a good chance that you, like 99% of world, use "font" as the term describing "the look" of the letters you type.
+You may, perhaps, have heard the term "typeface" as well and thought it synonymous.
+This is in fact slightly wrong, and a great deal of typography snobbery has been dealt out on that account (much like the distinction between packages and libraries in R).
 It is a rather inconsequential mix-up for the most part, especially because 99% of the population wouldn't bat an eye if you use them interchangeably.
 However, the distinction between the two serves as a good starting point to talk about other terms in digital typography as well as the nature of font files, so let's dive in.

 When most people use the word "font" or "font family", what they are actually describing is a typeface.
 A **typeface** is a style of lettering that forms a cohesive whole.
 As an example, consider the well-known "Helvetica" typeface.
 This name embraces many different weights (bold, normal, light) as well as slanted (italic) and upright.
 However, all of these variations are all as much Helvetica as the others - they are all part of the same typeface.

-If a typeface is font, then what is a font?
 A **font** is a subset of a typeface, describing a particular variation of the typeface, i.e. the combination of typeface, weight, width, and slant that comes together to describe the specific subset of a typeface that is used.
-We typically give a specific combination of a name, like "bold" or "medium" or "italic", which we call the **font style**.
-In other words, the typeface plus a font style gives you a font.
-Be aware that the style name is at the discretion of the developer of the typeface.
-It is very common to see discrepancies between the style name and e.g. the weight reported by the font (e.g. Avenir Next Ultra Light is in reality a *thin* weight font).
+We typically give a specific combination of these features a name, like "bold" or "medium" or "italic", which we call the **font style**[^1].
+In other words, a font is a particularly style within a typeface.

 <div class="highlight">